Corporate complaints policy

 - the Complaints Manager is satisfied another investigation will not achieve anything

 - A further investigation is carried out.
 This will be done when the Complaints Manager is satisfied there are grounds for a further investigation.

 Complaints will generally be acknowledged within 2 working days.

-At both stages, we aim to provide a response in 10 working days.
+At Stage 1, we aim to provide a response in 10 working days.

 Some complaints may need longer to investigate and where this is the case a holding response will be sent explaining the reason for the delay and when they should receive a full response.